stingrayvilla.com

 Navy Patrol Wrecks: Snorkeling Adventure

-For snorkelers (and shore divers) seeking a unique and shallow wreck diving experience, the 2 Navy Patrol Wrecks off Playa Las Casitas is a must-visit site.
+For snorkelers (and shore divers) looking for a shallow Cozumel wreck dive experience, the 2 Navy Patrol Wrecks off Playa Las Casitas is a must-see site.
 The wrecks are the Laguna de Mandinga and the Laguna de Pátzcuaro Mexican Navy patrol boats that were sunk in 2006 as part of an artificial reef program.

 Snorkeling the Navy Patrol Wreck

-The 2 Navy Patrol Wrecks are in shallow water, around 20 feet deep, making it accessible to snorkelers and shore divers.
-From Playa Las Casitas, you can reach the wrecks by swimming towards the buoy offshore.
-The wrecks are situated beyond the buoy and a few minutes swim to the left.
+The 2 Navy Patrol Wrecks are in shallow water, 20 feet deep, making them accessible diving areas for snorkelers and shore divers.
+From Playa Las Casitas, you can swim offshore to the buoy.
+The wrecks are beyond the buoy, and you can swim to the left after a few minutes.

-Snorkelers can observe the Navy Patrol Wreck from the surface, whereas those seeking a more thrilling experience can dive and inspect it up close.
-However, it is essential to have strong swimming skills and feel comfortable swimming longer distances before attempting to reach the wrecks.
-Snorkelers should also be cautious of passing boats and ensure they have a marker buoy for visibility.
+Snorkelers can see the Navy Patrol Wreck from the surface, but if you want to get a closer look, you can dive it.
+But you must have strong swimming skills and be comfortable swimming longer distances before getting to the wrecks.
+Snorkelers should also know passing boats and have a marker buoy for visibility.

-Playa Las Casitas, where the Navy Patrol Wrecks are located, is a local beach.
-While everyone is welcome, there are limited amenities available.
-Snorkelers and divers will need to bring their equipment, as there are no rental shops nearby.
-The beach offers restrooms and a few covered tables, and it is located just north of San Miguel, a short taxi ride away.
+Playa Las Casitas is a local beach where the Navy Patrol Wrecks are located.
+Everyone is welcome, but there are limited amenities.
+Snorkelers and divers must bring their gear as no rental shops are nearby.
+The beach has restrooms and a few covered tables.
+It is located just north of San Miguel, a short taxi ride away.

 Conclusion

-Cozumel’s shipwreck diving sites, such as the C-53 wreck and the 2 Navy Patrol Wrecks, offer divers and snorkelers the opportunity to explore fascinating underwater worlds full of history and marine life.
-Cozumel’s underwater sites provide unforgettable experiences that showcase the beauty and intrigue of the underwater world, whether you’re an experienced wreck diver or a snorkeling enthusiast.
-Remember to follow safety guidelines, use proper equipment, and respect the marine environment as you embark on your shipwreck diving adventures in Cozumel.
+Cozumel’s shipwreck diving sites, like the C-53 wreck and the 2 Navy Patrol Wrecks, offer divers and snorkelers the chance to explore underwater worlds full of history and marine life.
+Cozumel’s underwater sites will give you unforgettable experiences that will show you the beauty and mystery of the underwater world, whether you’re an experienced wreck diver or a snorkeling enthusiast.
+Remember to follow the safety guidelines, use the right equipment, and respect the marine environment when shipwreck diving in Cozumel.

 Why Book With Us?

-Book through this website, and we guarantee you’ll get the lowest price online.
-You’ll be dealing directly with us, the owners and we never charge booking fees, so you will save up to 30% of the cost over sites like Airbnb.
+Book through this website; we guarantee you’ll get the lowest price online.
+You’ll be dealing directly with us, the owners, and we never charge booking fees so that you will save up to 30% of the cost over sites like Airbnb.
 Book our Couples’ accommodation in Cozumel.

 Scroll to Top